Auterion/embedded-debug-tools/ext/orbetto/README.md

 ### FMUv5x

-To capture the trace output, we use the STLinkv3-MINIE probe with up to 24Mbps SWO logging capability, configured and controlled via GDB.
+To capture the trace output, we can use the STLinkv3-MINIE or a JLink.
-However, the FMUv5x SWO can only be clocked ~20MHz to prevent data corruption.

 Launch GDB inside your PX4-Autopilot source code directory: